honnet/cyclokino/README.md

 Contact:
 ========
-For any question, feel free to contact me: drix(at)TangibleDisplay.com
+For any question, feel free to contact me: Contact(at)Honnet.eu